wkoverfield/aux-wars/README.md

 ## 🙏 Acknowledgments

-* Spotify Web Playback SDK
+* YouTube API for music search
 * Socket.IO for real-time communication
 * React & Vite for the frontend
 * All our amazing contributors!